NLnetLabs/cascade/doc/manual/source/key-management.rst

 .. tip:: We explicitly solicit :ref:`your input <reach-out>` on how to improve this feature.

-We would like to avoid time-based solutions (because that could mean that the key roll will continue even if propagation is not complete).
+We would like to avoid time-based solutions, because that could mean that the key roll will continue even if propagation is not complete.
 Solutions we are thinking about are a measurement program at the edge of the operator's network that reports back to the key manager about the state of propagation.
-For propagation in an any-cast cluster, a system such as RIPE Atlas could be used to check propagation across the Internet.
+For propagation in an any-cast cluster, a system such as `RIPE Atlas
+<https://atlas.ripe.net>`_ could be used to check propagation across the
+Internet.

 Key Roll Steps
 """"""""""""""